-The Australian Energy Market Commission (AEMC or Commission) has made a draft rule that clarifies the Australian Energy Market Operator's (AEMO) discretion to suspend market participants from trading in the National Electricity Market (NEM).
+The Australian Energy Market Commission (AEMC or Commission) has made a final rule that clarifies the Australian Energy Market Operator's (AEMO) discretion to suspend market participants from trading in the National Electricity Market (NEM).

-The draft rule, which is a more preferable rule, was made in relation to the COAG Energy Council's rule change request regarding the suspension of a market participant from the NEM when it is under external administration.
+The final rule, which is a more preferable rule, was made in relation to the COAG Energy Council's rule change request regarding the suspension of a market participant from the NEM when it is under external administration.
 The rule change request also addresses the suspension of some, but not all, of a market participant's trading activities in the NEM.
-The Commission invites submissions on this draft determination including the more preferable draft rule by 20 October 2016.
+The final rule differs from the draft rule.
+These differences are further explained in this summary.

-The draft rule amends the National Electricity Rules (NER) to:
+The final rule amends the National Electricity Rules (NER) to:

-- remove the prohibition on a market participant trading in the NEM while under external administration; - establish a decision-making framework that AEMO must apply when considering whether to permit a market participant under external administration to continue trading in the market; - clarify that, if a default event occurs in respect of a market participant, AEMO may suspend the market participant from trading in respect of one or more registration categories or activities, whilst allowing it to continue trading in respect of some registration categories or activities; and - require AEMO to publish a 'non-suspension notice' if it decides not to suspend a market participant under external administration.
+- remove the prohibition on a market participant trading in the NEM while under external administration; - establish a decision-making framework that AEMO must apply when considering whether to permit a market participant under external administration to continue trading in the market;1 - clarify that, if a default event occurs in respect of a market participant, AEMO may suspend the market participant from trading in respect of one or more registration categories or activities, whilst allowing it to continue trading in respect of some registration categories or activities; and - require AEMO to publish a 'non-suspension notice' if it decides not to suspend a market participant under external administration in relation to all or some activities or registration categories.2